-So no people with depression aren’t the best to fall in love with because it takes a very rare person to be able to tolerate that and choose to that.
+So no, people with depression aren’t the best to fall in love with because it takes a very rare person to be able to tolerate that and choose that.

-You begin to hate depression because it makes this person you love into someone they aren’t.
-And you have to keep reminding yourself “this isn’t them it’s depression.”
+You begin to hate depression because it makes the person you love into someone they aren’t.
+And you have to keep reminding yourself “This isn’t them, it’s depression.”
 You hate it but you learn to accept it.